Full-Body Articulated Human-Object Interaction: Introduction

-To disambiguate the complex and subtle relations during the whole-body interactions with articulated objects, we devise a novel articulated object pose estimation approach that leverages the fine-grained interaction relationships to reconstruct the interacting object.
-A common solution in the prior arts~\cite{zhang2020perceiving,hassan2019resolving,bhatnagar2022behave} is to manually label each object mesh with contact maps corresponding to human body parts.
-In comparison, our method exploits the complex and fine relationships with a reconstruction model and an interaction prior learned with \ac{cvae}, which avoids the pre-defined knowledge through mundane annotation.
-We further demonstrate the value of such fine-graned relationships by learning to generate human poses given articulated objects.
-By comparing the generative capabilities learned from \ac{dataset} and that from a dataset with rigid objects~\cite{zhang2022couch}, we show that the fine geometrical relationships offered by \ac{dataset} are crucial to downstream tasks.
+To unravel the enigma of complex interactions, we proffer an innovative approach to articulated object pose estimation, one that harnesses the subtle interplay of fine-grained interaction relationships to reconstruct the object in question.
+This approach diverges from the conventional recourse of manually labeling contact maps corresponding to human body parts~\cite{zhang2020perceiving,hassan2019resolving,bhatnagar2022behave}.
+Instead, our approach melds the intricacies of these relationships with a reconstruction model and an interaction prior, the latter of which is imbued with the essence of a \ac{cvae}.
+This evolution sidesteps the need for predefined knowledge grounded in laborious annotation.
+Moreover, the significance of these intricate relationships is showcased through our venture into learning human poses within the ambit of articulated objects.
+By juxtaposing the generative prowess harnessed from \ac{dataset} with that stemming from a dataset centered on rigid objects~\cite{zhang2022couch}, we underscore the pivotal role played by the nuanced geometrical relationships encapsulated within \ac{dataset} in the broader canvas of downstream tasks.

-Our \textbf{contributions} are four-fold. (i) We present \ac{dataset}, a large-scale multi-view RGB-D dataset with diverse and high-quality 3D meshes of human and articulated objects. (ii) We extend articulated object pose estimation to the challenging setting of \ac{fahoi}. (iii) We devise an object pose estimation approach agnostic to the articulation structure. (iv) We propose a generic interaction prior that captures the fine-grained interactions with sittable objects and facilities the pose estimation.
+Our \textbf{contributions} are four-fold: (i) \ac{dataset}, a sprawling multi-view RGB-D repository infused with diverse 3D meshes. (ii) The seamless extension of articulated object pose estimation to the arduous landscape of \ac{fahoi}. (iii) An object pose estimation approach that transcends the strictures of structure. (iv) An overarching interaction prior that captures the subtleties of fine-grained interactions, acting as a catalyst for the journey of pose estimation.